ff13dfly/W3OS/apply/future/README.md

 ## Steps

 - Descibe W3OS in details.
+Post to the [forum](https://forum.polkadot.network/c/ecosystem/24/none), ask the questions.

+- Fill the forms to apply.

 ## Resource